alexander-bzikadze/dragoriddon/obsidian/Campaign/20230923/Index.md

 * Remember smells!!!
 * It's not character fuck up (except for nat 1), it is the world saying no!
 # Notes
+* Arlo Oakheark -- friend of Ivan
+* Perco -- Cobold who is guarding the player cart.
+Kate kills him in her first magical attempt.
+* The direwolf was healed and thanked players.
+She leaves with her cup.
+* Players managed to save the whole village.
+* Izzie bonded with the tiefling family.
+* Ivan started seduction attempts towards Kate.
+* Izzie killed the wise stoner.
+* Izzie pursued the cart with dragon eggs.
+* Izzie met Gambaridze alone.
+* Players managed to kill [[Dralenthis]] while it was escaping.
+* Players managed to activate the temple on time.
+* Izzie chose to trick [[Zuldrakar]], accepting his power, but managing to break free of the hold.
+* In the end Ivan brought back the gods so they fix the world.
+Kate wished to return to the future with magic, but because of god's return, the modern society is heavily relying on magic.
+Izzie wished to have her powers back and become a queen of thieves.
 # Random Names
 - Aella Stormborn (female)
 - Anya Silverclaw (female)